reside-eng/jest-runtime/README.md

 </div>

-**NOTE** This package was intentionally left as JS instead of being converted to TS because it is only a slight modification of existing Jest code
+**NOTE** This package was intentionally left as JS instead of being converted to TS because it is only a slight modification of existing Jest code based [on this PR](https://github.com/facebook/jest/pull/12205/files#diff-c0d5b59e96fdc7ffc98405e8afb46d525505bc7b1c24916b5c8482de5a186c00R9)

 1. Install SWC if you haven't already `@swc/core @swc/jest`
 1. Make sure to configure SWC if you haven't already: